NYSE Chairman Should Resign After Being Involved in Insider Trading Scandal

 • NYSE Rule 2010.
 Standards of Commercial Honor and Principles of Trade; and,

-The insider trading charges against the couple were dismissed by the US Justice Department that cited SEC Rule b5-1.
+The US Justice Department dismissed the couple’s insider trading charges, citing SEC Rule b5-1.
 This rule allows company insiders to sell a predetermined number of shares at a predetermined time.

 “Insider trading charges are among the most serious for any director of a publicly traded company, let alone those that involve the NYSE chairman.
 The people involved in these events have created the perfect storm of money, politics, the appearance of selective enforcement, and cronyism,” Epstein said.